Nutrition

 Small changes, such as swapping a mid-morning biscuit for a banana or incorporating a side salad into your lunch, can help you reach your 5 A Day target.
 In the evening, including a portion of vegetables with dinner and enjoying fresh fruit with plain, lower-fat yogurt for dessert makes achieving this goal delicious and accessible.

-FAQs on Dietary Principles and Guidelines
+FAQs on Balanced Diet Principles and Guidelines for Optimal Health

 This collection of frequently asked questions explores into the topic of “Dietary Principles and Guidelines for Optimal Performance,” providing a comprehensive guide to those seeking to elevate their performance through informed nutritional choices.